kwamentw/365-Test/README.md

 * I do not feel too confident in my foundry testing skills, so i just want to boost my ego in that aspect, haha.
 * I am trying to find bugs too, soo hopefully this will open my eyes to more bugs, might not be possible too lets see.

+### I finished this way earilier than i presumed
+* Barely half a year
+* But i stay locked in
+* And find more challenges

 ## I am using Foundry, and this is normal foundry stuff to help you understand the framework & set it up.